kattens/Protein-Sequence-Classification-With-BERT/README.md

 ### Practical Implementation: Python and PyTorch
 - **Code Demonstration**:
   - Implemented a simple transformer-based model for binary classification.
-  - Includes embeddings, linear transformations for Q, K, V matrices, multi-head attention, and classification layer.
+  - Includes embeddings, linear transformations for Q, K, and V matrices, multi-head attention, and classification layer.
   - Training loop with loss functions and optimizers tailored to the task.

-### Conclusion
-This discussion provided insights into BERT and transformer architecture, emphasizing the role of attention mechanisms in NLP.
-We explored the unique learning trajectories of attention heads and their impact on model performance.
-A practical Python implementation illustrated these concepts, demonstrating their application in machine learning tasks.

  # PHASE ONE: